whatupintown/DTPS-prototype/README.md

-# TPS
+# DTPS prototype
-Ticket pre-sale smart contract based on Ethereum
+Prototype for a decentralized ticket pre-sale (DTPS) smart contract based for the Ethereum blockchain.